East Carolina vs. Tulane odds, picks, score predictions

-East Carolina vs. Tulane prediction, odds, line, time: 2025 college football Week 7 picks from proven model
+East Carolina vs. Tulane prediction, odds, line, start time: 2025 college football Week 7 picks from top model

 The SportsLine Projection Model has revealed its East Carolina Pirates vs. Tulane Green Wave picks for Thursday